Garlic planting at Great Song Farm

 - The satisfaction of putting your land to good use

-If you are looking for land to start or expand a farm operation, CLC may be able to help.
+If you are looking for land to start or expand a farm operation, we may be able to help you:

 - Find affordable land through the Conserve a Local Farm (CALF) Program